Sweet potato: Culinary

-The starchy tuberous roots of the sweet potato are by far the most important product of the plant.
-In some tropical areas, the tubers are a staple food crop.
-The tuber is often cooked before consumption as this increases its nutrition and digestibility, although the American colonists in the Southeast ate raw sweet potatoes as a staple food.
+The starchy, tuberous roots of the sweet potato are by far the most important product of the plant.
+In some tropical areas, the tubers are a staple food crop and are often cooked before consumption, as this increases nutritive value and digestibility, although the American colonists in the Southeast ate raw sweet potatoes as a staple food.

 The vines' tips and young leaves are edible as a green vegetable with a characteristic flavor.
 Older growths may be used as animal fodder.